emfcamp/Website/templates/about/arrival-times.md

 ---
 # Arrival & Departure Times

-Precise timings will be announced closer to the event.

-{# 2024
 <ul id="opening-times" class="well">
-  <li>The site is open to the public from: <strong>Thursday 30 May 10am</strong></li>
+  <li>The site is open to the public from: <strong>Thursday 16th July 10:00</strong></li>
-  <li>It closes at: <strong>Monday 3 June 12pm (midday)</strong></li>
+  <li>It closes at: <strong>Monday 20th July 12:00 (midday)</strong></li>
 </ul>

 ## More detailed times

-**Thursday 30 May 10am** -- Gates open.
+**Thursday 16th July 10:00** -- Gates open.
 You can be on site from now; it's intended for folks to have a chance to set up their tents, find one another and get comfortable.
-**Friday 31 May 11am** -- Talks start on our stages.
+**Friday 17th July 11:00** -- Talks start on our main stages.
-**Monday 3 June 12pm (midday)** -- Site closes to the public.
+**Monday 20th July 12:00 (midday)** -- Site closes to the public.

 ## Set up & tear down

-The site is not open before **Thursday 10am**.
+The site is not open before **Thursday 10:00**.
 A number of people will be on-site before then setting things up (e.g. volunteers, villages and installations).
-To be on site during the set-up you must have organised it with us, and received confirmation, before you arrive.
+To be on site during the set-up you must have arranged it with us, and received confirmation, before you arrive.
 Please, do not turn up before Thursday unless we're expecting you.

-Similarly, from **Monday midday** we will be tearing down the site and if you're still on-site, you will need to have arranged this with us.
+Similarly, from **Monday midday** we will be tearing down the site and if you're still on site, you will need to have arranged this with us.
-#}